 - In line with the Museum’s strategic plan, establish and maintain positive relationships with local and regional partners to increase awareness of, interest in and appreciation for the Museum and its mission.

 - Continually evaluate current offerings and initiate new programs to ensure the Museum offers unique, innovative and reflective programs in multiple disciplines, for diverse audiences.

 - Lead production of monthly late-opening event History After Hours to continue driving audience development goals while meeting attendance and revenue projections.

 - Assist in the research and development of funding proposals for family and adult programs, as directed.

 - Actively support the Museum’s commitment to equity, diversity, access and inclusion, with an aim to increase and deepen the participation of all audiences in museum activities.

 - With colleagues in Education, foster a culture of learning and community among the Museum’s staff.

 - Attend Public Programs and other Education programs as needed, requiring a flexible schedule with frequent evening, holiday and weekend work.

 - Additional duties, as assigned.

-To apply, please send a cover letter , resume and three references to email@example.com.
+The Museum of the American Revolution (www.AmRevMuseum.org) is an Equal Opportunity Employer.
+To apply, please send a cover letter including resume and three professional references to firstname.lastname@example.org.